paelian/predix-navseed-serverside/README.md

 ![alt text](/README.img/README%20(17).png "Assign asset service instance access to client ID")

-Your Predix Asset service instance and UAA service instace are ready for use with the navseed application!
+Your Predix Asset service instance and UAA service instance are ready for use with the navseed application!

 ***